After recession, Las Vegas’ tourism industry comes full circle

 Recent statistics bear that out.
 In 2016, a record 42.9 million people visited the city.
 That year, the record 95 percent weekend occupancy rate was matched.
 In 2017, the city hosted a record number of convention delegates, 6.6 million.

-And the biggest indicator will be at the northwest corner of Paradise Road and Convention Center Drive — the site of the planned 1.4 million-square-foot convention center expansion that includes a 600,000-square-foot exhibition hall.
+And the biggest indicator will be at the northwest corner of Paradise Road and Convention Center Drive, the site of the planned 1.4 million-square-foot convention center expansion, which includes a 600,000-square-foot exhibition hall.

-Due to open in time for the 2021 CES show, the new building paves the way for Las Vegas to have the second-largest convention center in North America.
+Due to open in time for the 2021 CES, the new building paves the way for Las Vegas to have the second-largest convention center in North America.

 Contact Richard N. Velotta at rvelotta@reviewjournal.com or 702-477-3893.
 Follow @RickVelotta on Twitter.